 - Use technology to help you protect your child.
 Monitoring software can alert you to let you know your child might be getting into trouble.
 Make sure they know you don’t see everything, only snippets of potentially dangerous conversations.
 Use these to step in if needed and also to help you talk to your child about the dangers of what they are doing.

 Finally, remember children learn by exploring and that the world they live in includes the internet.
 You can help by making sure they learn in safety, by being there for them when they need you and by pointing them in the right direction if and when they need your guidance.

 For more information visit the CEOPS website.

-If you have any questions or concerns with regard to e safety please contact your child’s tutor or PASCO.
+If you have any questions or concerns with regard to e safety please contact your child’s tutor, or Assistant Head of Year.